DeloitteAU/react-habitat-redux/readme.md

 ```
 It's important that you pass in the store object if you want redux 'connect' to work automatically.

-Here is a full class example:
+Here is a full Bootstrapper class example:

 ```javascript
 import ReactHabitat                 from 'react-habitat';